What You Need to Know About CEFs (closed-end funds)

 Why Do I Hold CEFs in My Portfolio?

 First of all, every CEF holds a number of stocks, bonds, or other investment vehicles.
 It allows great diversification similar to an open-end mutual fund.
-I will discuss the subject of diversification in the future articles, but for now, try to understand that buying one company from any sector is always much riskier than buying several for the same amount of money.
+I will discuss the subject of diversification in future articles, but for now, try to understand that buying one company from any sector is always much riskier than buying several for the same amount of money.
 If one company will be distressed for any reason, it will not be reflected in the CEF price so widely as it would be the case when you hold only one company.

 For instance, the Liberty All-Star Equity CEF (ticker USA) is holding AMZN, GOOG, ADBE, CRM among others.
 You have plenty of opportunities to choose the fund that corresponds to your asset allocation and preferences.
-So, diversified portfolio is one of the CEFs benefits.
+So, a diversified portfolio is one of the CEFs benefits.

 For instance, why would I buy AMZN only with no dividends if I can buy it in the CEF (among other desired blue-chip stocks) and, in addition, to have the sizable dividend?
 Do you follow me on that?

 As I have already mentioned above, another advantage (for instance, over ETFs) is the fact that all CEFs are actively managed by investment professionals who have the knowledge, flexibility to choose the underlying assets, and the power of computing.
 By the way, lately, more and more managers are using the power of artificial intelligence (AI) in their research.
-Because CEF do not redeem investor shares, they don't maintain large cash reserve levels leaving them with more funds to invest and more flexibility.
+Because CEF does not redeem investor shares, they don't maintain large cash reserve levels leaving them with more funds to invest and more flexibility.

-The factor that mostly attracts me to CEFs is higher yield.
+The factor that most attracts me to CEFs is higher yield.
 Using the power of leverage (borrowing capital), the CEFs offer unparalleled dividends.
 If you would look into my portfolio, you would find many CEFs with 6-10% dividends.
 Some of the CEFs are offering monthly distributions but most of them quarterly.
 By reinvesting sizable dividends you can use the power of compounding that significantly increase the value of your assets over time.

 I also use many CEFs with proven track records (currently 31% of my liquid portfolio) to: